adempiere/adempiere-ui-gateway/docs/installation.md

 ##### 2 Result Of Script Execution
 The docker compose project is executed with only services that have the profile given as parameter to the script `./start-all.sh`.

   Depending on the profile passed, certain services will be executed.
-Which docker compose service files are used depends on the purpose/mode: for example when testing Vue, the combination is different than for Authentication.
+This depends on the purpose/mode: for example when testing Vue, the combination is different than for Authentication.

   All images are downloaded, containers and other docker objects created, containers are started, and -depending on conditions explained in the following section- database restored.